nisrinaishmh/Artificial-Neural-Network-Program-to-Recognize-Hand-Shapes-that-Form-Scissors-Rock-or-Paper/README.md

-<h1 align="center">Machine Learning for Beginners : Artificial Neural Network Program to Recognize Hand Shapes that Form Scissors, Rock or Paper by DICODING🌈🪄</h1>
+<h1 align="center">Machine Learning for Beginners : Artificial Neural Network Program to Recognize Hand Shapes that Form Rock, Paper, or Scissors by DICODING🌈🪄</h1>

 ## I have successfully completed the ANN project.
 The detailed explanation of this project is as follows: